enel-gdh-educational/katacoda-scenarios/version-control/basics/step1.md

 #### First commit

-Let's create a first file that will be included in our repo:
+Let's create a first file named **readme.txt** that will be included in our repository:

 ```bash
 echo "This repository contains the project for the course Version Control System" > readme.txt
 ```

+or do it manually using the window folder.

 The main command to inspect the state of your project is: